This article is technically edited and reviewed by Grand Master Marian Petrov.

 As compared to e5, moving the c pawn in the Sicilian Defense restricts the minor pieces to develop for Black.
 Pieces develop majorly on the Queenside and not on the kingside.
 The Queen also develops later into the game.

-The following study links and video links will be helpful to prepare to play this defence:
+The following study links and video links will be helpful to prepare to play this defense:

 The complex opening was shunned by many grandmasters till it regained its fortunes in the mid 20th century when leading players such as Isaac Boleslavsky, Alexander Kotov, and Miguel Najdorf began indulging in the opening once again.